 Cover Letter

 A cover letter must accompany every manuscript submission.
 During the submission process, you may type it or paste it into the submission system, or you may attach it as a file.

-A cover letter must contain the following elements:
+The cover letter should contain the following information: